 You receive a document in an e-mail message from your colleague.
 It would make a good starting point for a document that you want to work on, so you save it under a new name and tailor it to your needs.
 It never occurs to you that your colleague left comments in the original document, because you don't see them in your copy.

 You are now ready to pass the document along to your customers, but you want to send them your version of the document, not an accumulation of the original document, your colleague's comments, and your updates.

-Or, you used the Track Changes feature in Word to keep track of the revisions you made to your resume.
-Now you want to send the resume to your prospective employer, who should see the result of your editing, not the thought process you went through to get there.
+Or, you used the Track Changes feature in Microsoft Office Word 2007 to keep track of the changes that you made to your job application letter.
+Now you want to send the letter to your prospective employer, who should see the result of your editing, not the thought process you went through to get there.

-In either case, you are stunned when those who receive your document report that it's difficult to read, with all the strikethrough, underlining, and balloons off to the side.
+In either case, you are stunned when those who receive your document report that it is difficult to read, with all the strikethrough, underlining, and balloons off to the side.
 Look!
-There's the objective statement in your resume, with three different objectives displayed in strikeout formatting—and the objective you want to use this time around is displayed in underlined text.
+There is a paragraph in your letter with three different points displayed in strikeout formatting — and the skill you want to emphasize this time around is displayed in underlined text.
 Chances are you won't get that job.

 This text wasn't in the document when you sent it.
 How did Word find and display this content?
 What can you do to make Word behave?